gkaviyarasu/jspy/README.md

 ## Under the hood
 Depends on java profiling interface and embedded javascript engine to give maximum support for selective profiling.
-Depends on java debug, captures all the method entry and exit events and creates a tree out of it.

 ## Troubleshooting
 1. If http port 8585 is already bound to some other process, change the port in spy.clj at the last line